gramineproject/gramine/Documentation/devel/building.rst

 First, before you cut your network access, you need to download (or otherwise obtain) a |~| checkout of Gramine repository and all wrapped subprojects' distfiles.
-The files :file:`subprojects/{*}.wrap` directory describe those downloads and their respective SHA-256 checksums.
+The files :file:`subprojects/{*}.wrap` describe those downloads and their respective SHA-256 checksums.
 You can use :command:`meson subprojects download` to download and check them automatically.
 Otherwise, you should put all those distfiles into :file:`subprojects/packagecache` directory.
 (You don't need to checksum them separately, Meson will do that for you later if they're mismatched or corrupted).

-Alternatively, you can prepare a |~| "dist" tarball, which apart from Gramine code will contain all wrapped subprojects and also git submodules.
-You need to create a |~| dummy builddir for this, the chosen options don't matter as long as their combination is valid.
+Alternatively, you can prepare a |~| "dist" tarball using :command:`meson dist` command, which apart from Gramine code will contain all wrapped subprojects and also git submodules.
+For this you need to create a |~| dummy builddir using :command:`meson setup` command (the chosen options don't matter as long as their combination is valid).

 ::